About CorpEthics

 In 2015, CorpEthics moved on from the Tar Sands Campaign to spawn and manage the funding for the U.S. Beyond Oil Campaign.
 Its goal was to block all new proposed oil infrastructure in the U.S. and to protect all federal public lands and waters from oil and gas drilling.
 That campaign was successful until the election of Donald Trump.
 So in 2017 the Moving Beyond Oil Campaign shifted its strategic focus from limiting supply to limiting demand for oil.
 It began funding diverse state coalitions of climate, justice, labor, health and faith advocacy groups in New York, New Jersey, Minnesota, Colorado, and California.
 Their goal is to accelerate the adoption of electric vehicles for passenger, freight, and mass transit.
 The campaign has already produced exciting results and may become a model for further state and city EV campaigns.

-mjmSenior Strategic Adviser, Michael Marx, Ph.D.
+Michael Marx, Ph.D.

-In the early 1990s, Michael transitioned out of corporate and legal consulting to become an environmental activist.
-Working for NGOs like Rainforest Action Network , ForestEthics (which he co-founded), CorpEthics (which he founded), and the Sierra Club, he helped lead several international campaigns to improve the environmental and human rights practices of major corporations like Mitsubishi, Home Depot, Staples, PepsiCo and Walmart.
-Michael also founded the Business Ethics Network which is comprised of U.S. NGOs that engage in corporate campaigns.
+In the early 1990s, Michael transitioned from corporate and legal consulting to become an environmental activist.
+In addition to leading the Mitsubishi campaign for the Rainforest Action Network and the National Beyond Oil campaign for the Sierra Club, he founded ForestEthics (which is now Stand.earth) and Corporate Ethics International, for which he still serves as Executive Director today.
+Michael also played a leadership role in international campaigns to improve the environmental and human rights practices of The Home Depot, Staples, PepsiCo, Coca Cola and Walmart.
+He also started the Business Ethics Network which is comprised of U.S. NGOs that engage in corporate campaigns.

 CorpEthics Board of Directors